Pulmonary Sarcoidosis

 How is pulmonary sarcoidosis treated?

-Treatment is generally done to control symptoms and improve the function of organs affected by the disease.
-Steroid medicine, such as prednisone, may help reduce inflammation.
-It can be taken by mouth or inhaled.
-Other medicines, such as methotrexate, may be used in severe cases or if steroids don’t work.
+Treatment is generally done to control symptoms.
+It also helps improve the function of organs affected by the disease.
+Steroid medicine, such as prednisone, helps reduce inflammation.
+It's often taken by mouth.
+Other medicines, such as methotrexate, may be used as well.
+They help prevent steroid-related side effects.
+Other medicines like infliximab are also used when the disease doesn't respond to the other medicines.

-In many cases, no treatment is needed for pulmonary sarcoidosis.
+Sometimes no treatment is needed.
 Different treatments work better for different people.
 Sometimes more than one treatment is used.
 Most medicines used to treat sarcoidosis suppress the immune system.

 You may also join a rehab program that includes education, exercise, and support.
-In severe cases, which are not common, oxygen therapy and even lung transplant may be needed.
+Severe cases of this disease are rare.
+They may require oxygen therapy or even a lung transplant.

 Key points about pulmonary sarcoidosis